The increase in the provision due to the passage of time is recognised as interest expense.

 The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.

-56. The Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) has six CICs as part of the Group.
+55. The Group (as defined in the Reserve Bank of India (Core Investment Companies) Directions, 2025) has six CICs as part of the Group.

 |